Johnson-Berisha/Johnson-Berisha/README.md

 ### Hi there 👋

+### I'm Johnson

+Hi, im currently working on easyCSS my CSS FrameWork, and i'm learning JS. <br> I'm currently aiming for 200 followers in Twitter. <br>
+Also, I'm a normal web develepor(i spelled that wrong didin't i) with over 2.5 years of exp.
+Thats it.
+See ya!

 <!--
 **Johnson-Berisha/Johnson-Berisha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.